Warnemunde lighthouse and Baltic Sea beach with Strandkorb chairs at Rostock, Germany

 • Driving: Right side; rental cars available; parking in Rostock city center limited

-• Best Season: May-September for warmest weather; December for Christmas markets; summer brings long daylight hours
+• Best Season: May-September for warmest weather; December for festive season; summer brings long daylight hours

 Rostock (Warnemünde) Area Map